fostroll/corpuscula/doc/README_ITEMS.md

 By default, script set thresholds of `5` for names and patronym, and of `3` for surnames.
-That means that if any item was met less times than that threshold, then we remove it.
+That means that if any item was met less times than that threshold, we remove it.
 We also consider this param when make conclusion about name's gender.
 E.g.: if we met that name as female `2` times and as male `10` times, that we count the name as male and just remove it's "female part".
 The total number of occurences for that case we set to `10`.